dat-ecosystem-archive/docs/docs/faq.md

 Yes, but currently under heavy construction.
 See [dat-desktop](http://github.com/juliangruber/dat-desktop)

+## Does Dat use WebRTC?

+Our [dat.land](http://github.com/datproject/dat.land) prototype used WebRTC to transfer data between peers.
+Moving forward, we are not planning on immediately supporting WebRTC in any Dat client because of reliability issues and lack of support in non-browser environments.
+Our future browser implementations of Dat will use websockets to transfer data to non-browser Dat interfaces.

 ## Do you plan to have Python or R or other third-party language integrations?

 Yes.
 We are currently developing the serialization format (like .zip archives) called [SLEEP](/sleep) so that third-party libraries can read data without reimplementing all of hyperdrive (which is node-only).